tobkin/rag-mini-bootcamp/1 dev machine setup.md

 Second, go to OpenAI API settings.
 Create a new API key and copy it to the `.env` file.
 If you're out of free trial credits, purchase $5 of credits.

 # Test Your Environment
+Open the folder "rag-mini-bootcamp" in VSCode.
+Open the folder in Dev Container mode by using Cmd/Ctrl + Shift + P > Dev Containers: Open Folder in Container.
+The first time, the container will take some time to build while it downloads the required packages.

-Open `./cheat-code/query_qa_rag_agent.ipynb` in VSCode.
+Once the container is finished building, open `./cheat-code/query_qa_rag_agent.ipynb` in VSCode.
 Click "Run All" and select the `venv` python environment if prompted.
 The notebook should display a GPT3.5 completion to the question about the paper.
 If you get an error, try to diagnose it or flag one of us for help.